Policy #: IT0003

 - "Links on these pages to commercial web sites do not represent endorsement by the University of California or its affiliates."

-2. Personal Use of UCSC Electronic Information Resources
+C. Personal Use of UCSC Electronic Information Resources

 UCSC eIRs are to be used for University business purposes.
-University users may use UCSC eIRs for incidental personal purposes provided that such use complies with all of the provisions of the UC ECP and UC Business and Finance Bulletin G-46, and does not:
+University users may use UCSC eIRs for incidental personal purposes provided that such use complies with all of the provisions of this policy, the UC ECP and UC Business and Finance Bulletin G-46, and does not:

 - directly or indirectly interfere with the University's operation of eIRs,